royddf503/Forum/README.md

 Edit: If you are the owner of a discussion, you can edit the title and body of the discussion by clicking on the "Edit" button under the discussion.

+In addition to the features described above, our forum also includes an advanced analysis tool that uses a sentiment model to analyze the posts of each user.
+This model goes through the posts of each user and determines their average sentiment, which can be either negative, neutral, or positive.

+Using this analysis, we can gain insights into the overall sentiment of our users and how it changes over time.
+This can be useful for understanding the tone of discussions on the forum and for identifying any trends or patterns in the way that users express themselves.

+To access this feature, simply run "data_preprocessing".
+This will display each user average sentiment according to their posts.
+You can use this information to gain a better understanding of your users and to improve the overall experience on the forum.

 ## Screenshots

 ![image](https://user-images.githubusercontent.com/43114148/208616796-ab1e88cf-a4f0-476f-932e-29e7be2f3953.png)